-The Tongan land minister, Lord Ma'afu, is preparing the proposal to put to his Fijian counterpart, to settle ownership of the reef.
+The Tongan land minister, Lord Ma'afu, is preparing the prosposal to put to his Fijian counterpart, to settle ownership of the reef.

-But an Auckland University indigenous studies expert, Dr Steven Ratuva, told Christopher Gilbert the deal is one-sided and could be seen as a political joke.
+But an Auckland University indigenous studies expert, Dr Steven Ratuva, says the deal is one-sided and could be seen as a political joke.

 He says the deal would benefit Tonga, as the Lau island group composes most of Fiji.